 Who is John Nichols?

-I’ve been a believer in Jesus Christ for more than fifty years and have over thirty years of Bible teaching experience in local church settings at all age levels.
+I’ve been a believer in Jesus Christ for more than fifty-five years and have over thirty years of Bible teaching experience at all age levels.
 I’ve discovered that every teaching opportunity becomes a learning opportunity for me.
 First, I cannot teach what I do not have inside, that which I have studied and prepared.
 Second, the questions and comments from those in the class can speak volumes to my heart.
 Teaching is a two-way practice.

-Professionally I am an engineer (BSEE), a career that occupied my days, nights, and some weekends for thirty-two years.
+Professionally I am a engineer (BSEE, PE, now retired), a career that occupied my days, nights, and some weekends for thirty-two years.
 The luster of that occupation faded as I considered the second half of life and sensed God leading me to a change.
 I am now writing, well, learning to write, and the BibleBuildingBlocks initiative has arisen from that work.

 Today we face a decline in Bible knowledge as well as personal Bible study among evangelicals coupled with a reduction in intentional Bible-focused discipleship in many churches.

 This permanent web presence offers the opportunity for me to share God’s Word with others.
-Rather than focus solely on social media where posts can be hard to locate, the BibleBuildingBlocks site offers a stable and expanding collection of Bible study helps.
+Rather than post solely on social media where posts can be hard to locate, the BibleBuildingBlocks site offers a stable and expanding reference collection of Bible study helps.

-I will work hard to make your time invested on this site worthwhile.
+I will work hard to make the time you invest on this site worthwhile.